 Now we know that what God told Simeon, and John as well, of His promises to all the nations, even far beyond Jerusalem as here like Japan, has fulfilled to all of us with the same graces and in the same experiences as we, too, have “The Word of life, that is, Jesus Christ, which we have heard, and we have seen with our own eyes, and we have watched and touched with our own hands”.

 However, what form is for us to share the same experience as above with Simeon and John?
 It is for us in the form of the Blessed Sacraments at the Holy Sacrifice of the Mass.
 At the mass we really hear Jesus in the Gospel reading, see Him at the Consecration and watch Him at the Elevation with our own eyes, then, even touch Him with our own hands in the form of the Blessed and Consecrated Sacraments, that is, the Body and the Blood of Jesus Christ Himself, really present to each of us.

 With Simeon, we now can say, “Now, Master, you can let your servant go in peace because my eyes have seen the salvation”.
-With Jesus our life is fulfilled.
-Without Jesus, however, our life is nothing.
+With Jesus, our life is fulfilled.
+Without Jesus, on the contrary, our life is nothing.

 In the name of the Father, and of the Son and of the Holy Spirit.
 Amen.